TravColbert/setup-rails-container/README.md

 # Monorails

-Ruby on Rails in a Docker container.
+Ruby on Rails in an Alpine Linux Docker container.

 ## SETUP